 The Bankruptcy Means Test is used by the courts to determine eligibility for Chapter 7 or Chapter 13 bankruptcy.
 It consists of determining current monthly income, then comparing the current monthly income on an annualized basis to the median income of a like-sized family in West Virginia, or if the amount is over the median income, then running the applicable means-test deductions.
 Our office has a computer program that figures the means test, but for your information, we have described below how it works.

 First, for Chapter 7 bankruptcy, the current monthly income must be determined.
 The term current monthly income is defined as all the income that comes into your household from whatever source—whether the income is taxable to you, or not, and the whether the income is taxable to anyone else, or not—in each of the last six months divided by six.
-From that income any benefits received under the Social Security Act are subtracted as well as certain payments to victims of terrorism.
+From that income any benefits received under the Social Security Act or VA Disability payments are subtracted as well as certain payments to victims of terrorism.
 Persons who have served in the military since Sept.
 11, 2001, or who have been involved in certain Homeland Security activities in the last 540 days may not be required to take a Means Test.

 If the current monthly income when multiplied by 12 is below the state median family income, then you normally qualify for Chapter 7.
 If not, you must complete a Means Test set out in 11 U.S.C. §707(b).